abhinan2058/Portfolio_Tracker/README.md

 ## Special Acknowledgement
-Thank you Digital Pathshal, trainer Manish Basnet where i got opportunity to joined on your 15 days NodeJs Free Workshop where i learn about NodeJs and able to made this project(Stock Portfolio Tracker).
+Thank you Digital Pathshala, trainer Manish Basnet where i got opportunity to joined on your 15 days NodeJs Free Workshop where i learn about NodeJs and able to made this project(Stock Portfolio Tracker).

 Also special thanks to my mates @Bishal_Jimee and @Rohan_Kumar_Chaudhary :)